 Narrator: Bloody Cheapskate!!

-So of course Daddy P had chosen Ryanair to get them there (No offense Ryanair but we all know the score 😉)
+So, of course, Daddy P had chosen Ryanair to get them there (No offence Ryanair but we all know the score 😉)

 (Look, we all knew it was coming)